MarcoGorelli/cookiecutter-polars-plugins/README.md

    . .venv/bin/activate
    pip install -U polars maturin
    ```

+   Note: if you're using Python3.8, you will also need to install `packaging`.
 5. Start compiling the Rust code!
 This may take a few minutes the first time you do it, but subsequent
    runs will be fast:
    ```